Dreaming381/Latios-Framework/README.md

 packages may contain code borrowed from official Unity packages and therefore may be seen as derivative works.

-The current version targets DOTS 0.51.
+This version targets Entities 0.51.1.
 If you are still using Entities 0.50.1, please use the framework version 0.5.6 instead.
 If you are still using Entities 0.17, please use the framework version 0.4.4 instead.